 Ask any county agency about this and I swear they’ll tell you that it happens.
 An elderly couple has a child with disabilities, they take care of the child at home.
 They die.
 A neighbor calls around trying to find help, an agency steps in and now you have a 40 or 60-year-old disabled adult who will be institutionalized.
 Their entire world turned upside down.
 It happens.
 Often.

 Don’t let it happen to you.
-I can already see that I am on that path.
 They need to have their own spot in the community.

 There are many scholars who think social capital is more important than any skill learned.
 I hope they’re right.
-Because social capital, I can do.
+Because social capital, I can do that.